-- i.
-To what extent would collaboration strategy improve work relationship in First Bank of Nigeria, Awka? - ii.
-To what extent would compromise strategy improve goal attainment in First Bank of Nigeria, Awka?
+- a.
+What is the relationship between collaboration strategy and work relationship in the performance of First Bank of Nigeria, Awka? - b.
+What is the relationship between compromise strategy and goal attainment in the performance of First Bank of Nigeria, Awka?